 - LS can be managed by a GP, dermatologist or gynaecologist, depending on local expertise and protocols.
 Referral may be required to confirm the diagnosis.

 - Specialist advice on treatment may be needed - eg, if a woman does not appear to respond to treatment.
+Men with urinary symptoms should be referred to a urologist.
 Vulval clinics and urology clinics have a role, particularly if there are complications.
-The British Society of Dermatologists suggests follow-up visits at three and six months, to ensure response to treatment and that patients are confident in managing their condition.

-- Long-term follow-up is needed for patients with poorly controlled LS.
+- Long-term follow-up is needed for women with LS, particularly for patients on long-term steroids and with poorly controlled LS.

 - Patients who respond well to treatment and need only small amounts of topical steroids should be reviewed annually - this can be in primary care.
 Give patients clear instructions to report immediately any persistent new lumps, skin changes, erosions or ulcers.